 So it’s important to recognize the early symptoms of thyroid disease in your dog.

-First, these are the classic symptoms you may know about:
+First, these are the classic symptoms of hypothyroidism in dogs that you may know about:

 - Weight gain

 - Bad skin